Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

-In contrast, in SDSU environments, we show that there exists no signaling scheme with bounded rationality-robust approximation ratio, when the sender has no knowledge of the receiver’s bounded rationality level (\Cref{thm:imposs robust approx SDSU}), and this result holds even if the state space is binary.
-To show this impossibility result, we construct a binary-state problem instance and a set of carefully chosen possible bounded rationality levels.
+In contrast, in SDSU environments, {we show that there exists no signaling scheme with bounded rationality-robust approximation ratio, when the sender has no knowledge of the receiver’s bounded rationality level (\Cref{thm:imposs robust approx SDSU}), and this result holds even if the state space is binary.} Our result suggests that, {\em there exists a tradeoff between the knowledge of the receiver’s rationality level and the achievable rationality-robustness in SDSU environments.} To show this impossibility result, we construct a binary-state problem instance and a set of carefully chosen possible bounded rationality levels.
 The key to our approach is by introducing a factor-revealing program to lower bound the optimal rationality-robust approximation ratio.
 By analyzing its dual program, we show that the rationality-robust approximation ratio of any signaling scheme is unbounded.
 This impossibility result indicates that there exists a tradeoff between the knowledge of the receiver's rationality level and the achievable rationality-robustness.
 Though it appears challenging to obtain a bounded-factor rationality-robust approximation for arbitrary set of rationality levels, and general problem instances in SDSU environments, we obtain a preliminary positive result under a boundedness condition on the receiver's rationality level.
 In particular, when the state space is binary, under a {reasonable} multiplicative boundedness condition (i.e., learning the receiver’s bounded rationality level up to a multiplicative error) on the receiver's bounded rationality levels, we show that the sender is able to design a signaling scheme whose rationality-robust approximation ratio depends linearly on the multiplicative error (\Cref{thm:SDSU binary robust}).